smalot/pdfparser/CONTRIBUTING.md

 **Please read the following text before creating a pull request.**

 This project is maintained by the community in very limited time.
-**At this point, contributions are effectively limited to small, well-scoped**
+**At this point, contributions are effectively limited to:**
-- bug fixes
+- small, well-scoped bug fixes
 - PHP compatibility updates
-- documentation improvements and
+- documentation improvements
-- related tests.
+- related tests

 **Do not** open pull requests for new features, larger refactorings, deep parser changes, performance projects, or broader behavior changes.
 Such contributions are unlikely to be reviewed, merged, or maintained responsibly in the current state of the project.